Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD50
+---

+I discovered en.yml today the secret source of much weirdness in Rails.
+I coudln't fathom out a cryptic validation that referred to a model attribute that didn't exist but lo, it is 'translated' in en.yml.
+Pretty darn irritating I think.
+More API work and some battle with seeding complex relationships in the dev db so I can test my implementation of schema.org.

+Completed the Luhn exercism exercise after an incredible learning experience through the code review process.
+I'm sad I'm almost at the end.

+RD49
+---

+Puzzling behaviour with conflicting migrations in the qa:deploy.
+The problem arises when we have overlapping migration changes across branches but deploy to the same environment.
+I do hope this isn't the way forward: [Migration conflicts](http://dgmstuart.github.io/blog/2017/04/12/how-to-recover-from-rails-database-schema-conflicts-when-rebasing/).

+Extracted a tonne of images from our collections site and strted to going through the motions of setting u a Deep Learning model in Collab.

 RD48
 ---